The Donner Party (2009 film): Production

 As well as being Martin's directorial debut, The Donner Party was production company Anacapa Entertainment's first feature film.
 It premiered at the Austin Film Festival on October 23, 2009, Its DVD release was three months later on January 26.
 Shooting was swift, with principal photography at the Donner Pass, California taking only 12 days.
 Originally, the work had a higher budget, with greater use of child stars and a longer shooting schedule.
 However, the original production company pulled funding for the project, so several changes were made.
 The title change was a marketing choice by the distributor.

 The soundtrack was done by the Aspiro Choir under Mary Amond O'Brien.

 Release

-Home media

 The film was released on DVD by First Look Pictures on January 26, 2010.
-It was later re-released by Millennium Entertainment on October 20, 2015 as a part of its 12 Movie Sci-Fi Pack.
+It was later re-released by Millennium Entertainment on October 20, 2015, as a part of its 12 Movie Sci-Fi Pack.